 - How can I protect my mobile device?

-The video above provides a useful service tip on internet safety, security control, and recognizing scams.
+The video below provides a useful service tip on internet safety, security control, and recognizing scams.

 Make sure to log out of your account when it is not in use.
 Do not leave the account up on public computers.
 Do not share your username and passwords with anyone.